 1900: Electric Toy Trains and Children’s Books

 Joshua Lionel Cohen (1877-1965) founded Lionel Manufacturing Co. in New York City.
-Cowen’s first train, the Electric Express, was made as an eye-catching display for toy stores, not as a toy itself.
+Cohen’s first train, the Electric Express, was made as an eye-catching display for toy stores, not as a toy itself.
 American Flyer and Louis Marx & Company trains soon followed.
 Train stories for children also were popular, notably The Little Engine That Could of 1930 with illustrations by Lois Lenski.
 The text is attributed to “Watty Piper,” a pseudonym created by the publishing house Platt & Munk for its edition of the book originally entitled The Pony Engine and written by Mabel C. Bragg.

 1903: Railroads in the Movies

-Railroads were introduced to silent film audiences with The Great Train Robbery.
-When sound was added, along came such films as North by Northwest, Strangers on a Train, and Murder on the Orient Express--all household names in the last two-thirds of the twentieth century.
-The prevalence of railroad scenes in movies, especially railroads in metropolises, has quickened knowledge of railroads around the country, a boon to preservation efforts.
+Railroads were introduced to silent film audiences with The Great Train Robbery of 1903.
+When sound was added, trains were among the first “stars” that “spoke” on sound stages.
+Sierra Railway No. 3 (today preserved in operating condition at Railtown 1897 State Historic Park in Jamestown, California) starred in the 1929 production of The Virginian, a significant early “talkie.”
+Along came more films such as North by NorthwestStrangers on a Train, and Murder on the Orient Express—all household names in the last two-thirds of the twentieth century.
+The prevalence of railroad scenes in movies, especially railroads in metropolises, has quickened knowledge of railroads around the country and aided preservation efforts.

 1904: Special "Farm Trains" and Educational Tours